wgrahamb/modelingLibrary/README.md

      - Add a rotating elliptical earth.
      - Add a getState method.
      - Add guidance modes to CPP_6DOF_SRAAM_V2.
 Initial turn, midcourse, terminal.
+     This bit will include some basic fire control.
      - Using Zarchan method, write a rate controller.
 Needs work.
 If have trouble try again with Zipfel's method.
 - CPP_6DOF_SAM